intel/intel-extension-for-tensorflow/docs/guide/infrastructure.md

 TensorFlow Public API
 -----------------------------------------------------------

-Intel® Extension for TensorFlow* is compatible with the stock TensorFlow public API definition, maintaining the same user experience with stock TensorFlow public API.
+Intel® Extension for TensorFlow* is compatible with the stock TensorFlow public API definition, maintaining the same user experience of stock TensorFlow public API.

 Custom API